 Why do abusers want to control others?

-- Ego fuel (i.e., narcissistic supply).
+- Ego gratification (i.e., narcissistic supply).

 - Resources (e..g., money, shelter, stability, social status).

-- Inability to relate to others is healthier ways.
+- Inability to relate healthier ways.

 - Inability to regulate their emotions.

-As such, unless the abuser is ready to discard you (usually after they’ve sucked you dry emotionally, physically and financially) she’ll do everything she can to stop you from leaving.
+As such, unless an abuser is ready to discard you (usually after they’ve sucked you dry emotionally, physically and financially) she’ll do everything she can to stop you from leaving.
 Breaking up with a borderline, narcissist or histrionic can result in:

 - Threats to withhold any children you may share.